Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/about_error_codes/about_diagnostic_codes/miscellaneous_codes.md

 These codes, specific to the ODETTE protocol and internal to the {{< TransferCFT/suitevariablesTransferCFTName  >}}, indicate the source of the fault.

-This code forms the "XXX HHHH"- type DIAGP protocol diagnostic code.
+This code forms the "XXX HHHH"-type DIAGP protocol diagnostic code.
 Values are expressed in mnemonic form.

 | Error code  | Description  |
 | --- | --- |